learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q57.** A developer wants to load a third-party analytics script without blocking HTML parsing, but the script depends on the fully parsed DOM.
+**Q.** A developer wants to load a third-party analytics script without blocking HTML parsing, but the script depends on the fully parsed DOM.
 Which `<script>` attribute should be used?

 - A) `async`
 - B) `defer`